Retention & Cohort

 ### Start a retention chart

-Choose the event that represents the behavior you want to measure.
+Retention includes separate **Mobile** and **Web** tabs.
+Start by choosing the event that represents the behavior you want to measure.
 A common example is **Open App**.
+Then select the starting date or date range for the analysis.

 <figure><img src="/files/0JTEhocAuUu9WXeRMAok" alt="" width="375"><figcaption></figcaption></figure>